Chart Color Schemes

 The level of residential development activity in Karama is very low in comparison to the average area assessed nationally by AreaSearch

-Karama has recorded no new dwelling approvals over the past five years.
-This suggests that the area is largely built out with minimal vacant land for development.
-Established areas like Karama typically experience steady demand for existing properties due to the scarcity of new-build alternatives.
+Karama has had no new homes approved over the past five-year period.
+This indicates that the area is largely built out, with minimal vacant land available for development.
+Established areas such as Karama typically experience steady demand for existing properties due to limited new-build alternatives.

 Frequently Asked Questions - Development